ketanthakkar/ChatApp/README.md

 ```
 Browse to [http://localhost:8000](http://localhost:8000) and see the running app.

 To test, open it in two different browsers.
 (Or one of it in incognito mode).
+Send message from one window you can see in another window.
+In setting Tab you can change application settings.